• Skip to main content

 This should refresh the Cache of Safari browser on your iPhone and allow it to run properly on your device.

-If above methods did not help, the problem could be due to incorrect or corrupted Network Settings on your iPhone.
+If above methods did not help, the problem could be due to the Network Settings on your iPhone being corrupted.

-Note: Make sure that you Note down WiFi, VPN and other network Passwords, before going ahead with the following steps.
+Note: Make sure that you Note down Wi-Fi, VPN and other network passwords, before going ahead with this step.

-2. On the next screen, tap on Reset Network Settings option.
+2. On the pop-up, select Reset Network Settings option.

 3. On the conformation pop-up, tap on Reset Network Settings to confirm.